-5.8 Notice of Violation/Repeat Sampling and Reporting
+Section 8.
+Notice of Violation/Repeat Sampling and Reporting

-- (a) If sampling performed by a user indicates a violation, the user must notify the County Manager within twenty-four (24) hours of becoming aware of the violation.
+- A. If sampling performed by a user indicates a violation, the user must notify the County Manager within twenty-four (24) hours of becoming aware of the violation.
 The user shall also repeat the sampling and analysis and submit the results of the repeat analysis to the County Manager within thirty (30) days after becoming aware of the violation.
-If allowed by the County Manager, the user is not required to resample: - (i) if the County Manager monitors at the user's facility at least once a month; or - (ii) if the County Manager samples between the user's initial sampling and when the user receives the results of this sampling. - (b) If the County Manager has performed the sampling and analysis in lieu of the industrial user and the POTW sampling of the user indicates a violation, the County Manager shall repeat the sampling and obtain the results of the repeat analysis within thirty (30) days after becoming aware of the violations, unless one of the following occurs: - (i) the County Manager monitors at the user's facility at least once a month; or - (ii) the County Manager samples the user between their initial sampling and when the POTW receives the results of this initial sampling; or - (iii) The County Manager requires the user to perform sampling and submit the results to the County Manager within the 30 day deadline of the POTW becoming aware of the violation.
+If allowed by the County Manager, the user is not required to resample: - 1.
+If the County Manager monitors at the user's facility at least once a month; or - 2.
+If the County Manager samples between the user's initial sampling and when the user receives the results of this sampling. - B. If the County Manager has performed the sampling and analysis in lieu of the industrial user and the POTW sampling of the user indicates a violation, the County Manager shall repeat the sampling and obtain the results of the repeat analysis within thirty (30) days after becoming aware of the violations, unless one of the following occurs: - 1.
+The County Manager monitors at the user's facility at least once a month; or - 2.
+The County Manager samples the user between their initial sampling and when the POTW receives the results of this initial sampling; or - 3.
+The County Manager requires the user to perform sampling and submit the results to the County Manager within the 30-day deadline of the POTW becoming aware of the violation.

-5.9 Notification of the Discharge of Hazardous Waste
+Section 9.
+Notification of the Discharge of Hazardous Waste